Defined Benefit (DB) pension policy changes

 What are the next steps?

-• Legislation to enable payments of surplus to employers out of an ongoing scheme is contained in the Pension Schemes Bill with more detail to follow in regulations on which the government will consult separately
+• Legislation to enable payments of surplus to employers out of an ongoing scheme is contained in the Pension Schemes Act and the draft Occupational Pension Schemes (Payments to Employer) Regulations 2027

-• In its roadmap on pensions reform the government has indicated it expects these changes to come into force in 2027
+• The government has indicated it expects these changes to come into force in April 2027

-• Changes to enable direct payments to members and beneficiaries out of surplus are due to be included in the Finance Bill 2026-27 and come into force in 6 April 2027
+• Changes to enable direct payments to members and beneficiaries out of surplus are due to be included in the Finance Bill 2026-27 and come into force on 6 April 2027

 • The Pensions Regulator will publish guidance on the use of surplus once these legislative changes have been made